 NCEI maintains the National Ocean Service Hydrographic Data Base (NOSHDB) and Hydrographic Survey Meta Data Base (HSMDB).
-Both databases are populated by Office of Coast Survey with information acquired from its surveys and National Geodetic Service remote sensing.
-The databases provide extensive survey coverage of the coastal waters and exclusive economic zone of the United States and its territories.
+Both are populated by the Office of Coast Survey and National Geodetic Service, and

-Hydrographic Survey Rap Sheets display survey summaries and locations, cross references, statistics, comprehensive platforms and correctors, processing and archive information.
-Survey types include Hydrographic, Field Edit, Reconnaissance, Lake, and Non-NOS sources.
+Displays survey summaries and locations, cross references, statistics, comprehensive platforms and correctors, processing and archive information.
+Survey types: Hydrographic, Field Edit, Reconnaissance, Lake, and Non-NOS sources.

-Data products from NOS surveys, including BAG files, Descriptive Reports, smooth sheet images, survey data images, textual gridded data, and geo-referenced sidescan sonar mosaics, FGDC/RSE metadata, and survey statistics are available.
+Data Products: BAG files, Descriptive Reports, smooth sheet images, survey data images, textual gridded data, and geo-referenced sidescan sonar mosaics, FGDC/RSE metadata, and survey statistics.

 Open Navigation Surface Working Group for additional information on BAG files.

 NCEI developed the capability to output data from BAG files as American Standard Code for Information Interchange (ASCII) xyz files.
 Empty space in BAG files is not included in xyz output files.
-On NCEI's web site, individual files, or entire surveys spanning multiple BAG files, can be selected, extracted, processed to xyz format, and zipped for shipment using the new conversion capability.
+Individual files, or entire surveys spanning multiple BAG files, can be selected, extracted, processed to xyz format, and zipped for shipment using the new conversion capability.
 Each conversion also creates an Extensible Markup Language (XML) metadata file.

 Geospatial Portable Document Format (GeoImage) is a layered geospatial PDF.
-This image file contains several layers including: a combined bathymetric surface, a survey scale set of soundings, a large scale raster nautical chart, latitude/longitude graticule, title block, and an acoustic imagery mosaic (if available).
-The image is also geographically referenced, allowing users to locate features, measure distances and angles, and select specific layers of interest.
+This image file contains: a combined bathymetric surface, a survey scale set of soundings, a large scale raster nautical chart, latitude/longitude graticule, title block, and an acoustic imagery mosaic (if available).
+The image is geographically referenced to locate features, measure distances and angles, and select specific layers of interest.
 A stand-alone ASCII XYZ file of the sounding set and additional survey metadata are attached to the PDF.

-Descriptive Reports (DRs) are approved metadata documents relevant to survey level hydrographic data and are available in PDF of Extensible Markup Language (XML) form.
-The DR serves as a narrative document that describes the conditions under which the hydrographers performed the work and discusses various factors affecting the adequacy and accuracy of the results.
+Descriptive Reports (DRs) are approved metadata documents relevant to survey level hydrographic data and are available in PDF or Extensible Markup Language (XML).
+The DR is a narrative document that describes the conditions under which the hydrographers performed the work and discusses various factors affecting the adequacy and accuracy of the results.

-Smooth Sheets are the final, neatly drafted, accurate plot of verified and corrected data based on the method collected.
-They are available as images in Tagged Image File Format (TIFF), Multi-resolution Seamless Image Database (MrSID) format, or as a geo-referenced pdf document.
+Smooth Sheets are the final, neatly drafted, accurate plot of verified and corrected data based on the method collected, available as Tagged Image File Format (TIFF), Multi-resolution Seamless Image Database (MrSID) format, or as a geo-referenced pdf.

-Seabed descriptions are available in digital form for some surveys.
+Seabed descriptions are available for some surveys.
 These brief descriptions of bottom type encountered during the survey use the International Hydrographic Organization

 IHO S-57 descriptive attributes as described in the NOAA Office of the Coast Survey NOS Hydrographic Survey, Specifications and Deliverables (2014 PDF).